vdmitriyev/jsorcidbibtex/README.md

 ### TODO

+* [X]  Proper authors naming in latex
+    - Some proper naming was done, but this part still can be improved
-* []  Proper authors naming in latex, sample implementation in JabRef can be found [here](https://github.com/JabRef/jabref/blob/master/src/main/java/net/sf/jabref/model/entry/AuthorList.java).
+    - Sample implementation in JabRef can be found [here](https://github.com/JabRef/jabref/blob/master/src/main/java/net/sf/jabref/model/entry/AuthorList.java).
-* [] Possible integration with CSL
+* [] Possible integration with CSL, for a moment own straightforward template is used
      - https://bitbucket.org/fbennett/citeproc-js/wiki/Home
      - http://gsl-nagoya-u.net/http/pub/citeproc-demo/demo.html